 • Fine tuning Your workspace for best results

-• How to easily identify and resolve design issues
+• Easy ways to identify and resolve design issues

 • Is it finished?